Radioactive water leaks at Minn. nuclear plant for 2nd time

 “While the leak continues to pose no risk to the public or the environment, we determined the best course of action is to power down the plant and perform the permanent repairs immediately,” said Chris Clark, president of Xcel Energy–Minnesota, North Dakota and South Dakota.
 “We are continuing to work with and inform our state, federal, city and county leaders in the process.”

-After the first leak was found in November at the plant 38 miles (61 kilometers) from Minneapolis, Xcel Energy made a short-term fix to capture water from a leaking pipe and reroute it back into the plant for re-use.
+After the first leak was found in November, Xcel Energy made a short-term fix to capture water from a leaking pipe and reroute it back into the plant for re-use.
 The solution was designed to prevent new tritium from reaching the groundwater until installation of a replacement pipe during a regularly scheduled outage in mid-April, the company said.

 However, monitoring equipment indicated Wednesday that a small amount of new water from the original leak had reached the groundwater.
 Operators discovered that, over the past two days, the temporary solution was no longer capturing all of the leaking water, Xcel Energy said.